igrek51/nuclear/README.md

 - `parameter('repeat', type=int, default=1)` binds `--repeat` keyword to a parameter named `repeat`, which type is `int` and its default value is `1`.

 Finally, invoking `.run()` does all the magic.
-It gets system arguments list and starts to process them.
+It gets system arguments list, starts to process them and invokes relevant action.

-### Help
+### Help / Usage
 `CliBuilder` has some basic options added by default, like `--help` or `--version`.
 Thus, you can check the usage by running application with `--help` flag:
 ```console